Kevoki/Tamu-tamu-pizza/README.md

 ## Contact Information
 My contact email is kokioma@gmail.com.
 If you have questions or you have encountered any issues, have ideas or concerns, I urge you to contact me or make a contribution to the code.

+MIT License
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.